-Dr. Harvey Skinner is a professor of psychology and global health and founding dean (2006-2016) of the Faculty of Health, York University.
-Previously, he was Chair of Public Health Sciences, University of Toronto (now the Dalla Lana School of Public Health).
-Dr. Skinner is a registered psychologist in Ontario and a fellow of the Canadian Academy of Health Sciences.
-Dr. Skinner is placed in the top 2% of world scientists by the Stanford University worldwide analysis of citations and impact metrics.
+Dr. Harvey Skinner is professor emeritus of psychology & global health and was founding dean (2006-2016) of the Faculty of Health, York University.
+In addition, he is a senior fellow at the Dahdaleh Institute for Global Health Research.
+Previously, he was chair of Public Health Sciences, University of Toronto (now the Dalla Lana School of Public Health).
+Harvey is a registered psychologist in Ontario and a fellow of the Canadian Academy of Health Sciences.
+He is placed in the Top 2% World Scientists by the Stanford University worldwide analysis with respect to citations and impact metrics.

 Research keywords: